medoswaldo/recipes_and_ratings_exploratory_analysis/README.md

 <iframe src="assests/final_fig.html" width=800 height=600 frameBorder=0></iframe>

-The p-value from the *Hypothesis test* was `0.0388`, less than the p-value cutoff of 0.05, meaning we can reject the null hypothesis.
-This indicates a `3.88%` chance of observing the observed difference in means or a more extreme difference.
-This also means that there’s typically a high rating for recipes with eight or more ingredients,
+The p-value from the hypothesis test was 0.0388, which is less than the p-value cutoff of 0.05.
+Thus, we reject the null hypothesis.
+This suggests a 3.88% chance of observing the observed difference in means or a more extreme difference.
+It also implies that a higher rating is correlated with recipes that happen to have eight or more ingredients.